Taylor County Rents

 For more context, consider days-on-market and rental inventory for rentals (you might need to slide the graph from left to right to see the whole series if viewed on your phone).
 To define:

 - Median days-on-market measures how quickly rentals lease. the smaller the number, the better it is for landlords - there is less time between tenants and more rent.
 It's worse for tenants; they need to act fast if they want to secure a unit in a tight market.
+This is summarized in Figure 3.

 - Rental inventory looks at the same data in a slightly different way; it's calculated by looking at rental supply.
 If there are 100 rentals available and, each month, 20 get leased, you'd have 5 months - 100 rentals/20 leases - of inventory.
+This is summarized in Figure 4.

 Both graphs compare Abilene to the entire MLS (multiple listing service) region - a 48,000 square-mile market that includes the behemoth Dallas/Fort Worth real estate market.
 The data reveals: